JonnyDeates/obsidian-pivotal-tracker-integration-plugin/README.md

   - This is inside your account settings
 - Then You need your Tracker Project ID
   - This can be found at the url of your tracker project.
-- Finally you need to specify a folder location for the stories to be pulled to
+- Finally you need to specify a folder location for the stories to be pulled to.

 ## How to use
 - Enter settings within the plugin.
+- Click the Pull Tracker Stories Ribbon OR click on the command for pulling the stories.
--
+- Enjoy!

+## Cloning this Project
 - Clone this repo.
 - `npm i` or `yarn` to install dependencies
 - `npm run dev` to start compilation in watch mode.
+- `npm run build` to compile for the plugin.
+It'll generate the main.js

 ## Manually installing the plugin